AaravJoshi03/React/React-Learning/Day-06-React-Forms-&-Controlled-Components/notes.md

 Since React controls the value,

-simply changing the state clears the textbox.
+changing the state automatically clears the textbox.

 ```jsx
 setName("");